aclemons/emailrelay/doc/developer.rst

 Portability
 ===========
-The E-MailRelay code is written in C++11.
-Earlier versions of E-MailRelay used C++03.
+The E-MailRelay code is written in Modern C++, superficially using C++17 but remaining compatible with C++11.

 The header files *gdef.h* in *src/glib* is used to fix up some compiler portability issues such as missing standard types, non-standard system headers